Kinoma/SourceDocumentation/kinoma_documentation_template.md

 Especially in reference sections, it can be useful to arrange information in a simple columnar format, without a table caption or column heads; the next section includes many examples of this.

 ###Comments
-Comments from the writer or a reviewer of the document should be  placed above the paragraph that each comment refers to and  indicate who the comment is from, as in this example:
+Comments or queries from the writer or a reviewer of the document should be placed above the paragraph that each comment refers to and should indicate who the comment is from, as in this example:

 \<\!\-- From CR: Please check the following paragraph for accuracy. --\>

 The comments will of course be visible only in GitHub's edit view.
+(The example above has been "escaped" so as not to be interpreted as a comment.)

 ##Applying the Formats
 This section shows how the aforementioned styles (plus some others) are applied in specific contexts, in subsections with headings like this: